 Subscript | 𞁟 | 𞁠 | 𞁡 | 𞁢 | 𞁣 | 𞁪 | 𞁤 | 𞁥 | 𞁦 |

-Many of the Cyrillic characters were added to Unicode 15, in the Cyrillic Extended-D block, and published in 2022.[8]
-The D block was added to the free Gentium Plus and Andika fonts with version 6.2 in February 2023.
+Many of the Cyrillic characters were added to the Cyrillic Extended-D block, which was added to the free Gentium Plus and Andika fonts with version 6.2 in February 2023.

 See also small caps in Unicode.

-The Latin Extended-F block was created for superscript IPA letters.
+The Latin Extended-F block was created for the remaining superscript IPA letters.
 They were added to the free Gentium Plus and Andika fonts with version 6.2 in February 2023.
+Additional characters for historical and para-IPA letters are pending as of 2024.

 The Unicode characters for superscript (modifier) IPA and extIPA consonant letters are as follows.
-Characters for sounds with secondary articulation are set off in parentheses and placed below the base letters:
+The entire Latin Extended-F block is dedicated to superscript IPA.
+Characters for sounds with secondary articulation are set off in parentheses and placed below the base letters.
+Pairs of click letters are the current letter on the left and a traditional or para-IPA letter on the right; the latter are pending in Unicode.[e]

 Bilabial | Labiodental | Dental | Alveolar | Postalveolar | Retroflex | Palatal | Velar | Uvular | Pharyngeal | Glottal | ||||||||||||